 Similarly, risk assessments can identify where MSDs might result from manual handling activities, or by awkward postures (for example, when sitting at a computer or in a vehicle all day) and the risk factors can be controlled.

 What is less well understood is how to manage the risk from stress.
-We are all different, and all respond differently to stressors – some people thrive on high workloads, tight deadlines and a busy work life, whilst others will crumble.
+We are all different, and all respond differently to stressors – some people thrive on high workloads, tight deadlines, and a busy work life, whilst others will crumble.

 But using that as an excuse to do nothing is like saying that some people are stronger than others, and doing nothing about unreasonable manual handling requirements.
 Thinking that way cost one car engine part manufacturer £200,000 in fines and costs in November 2016.

 Mental wellbeing needs to be taken seriously.
-The HSE state that stress, depression or anxiety accounted for 51% of all work-related ill health cases and 55% of all working days lost due to work-related ill health in 2019/2020.
-The British Safety Council cite an estimate that in the construction industry the number of deaths from suicide could be 10 times higher than those from fatal accidents at work.
+The HSE state that stress, depression, or anxiety accounted for 51% of all work-related ill health cases and 55% of all working days lost due to work-related ill health in 2019/2020.
+The British Safety Council cites an estimate that in the construction industry the number of deaths from suicide could be 10 times higher than those from fatal accidents at work.

-The tried and tested approach to stress recommended by the HSE is one that traditional safety managers will recognize: identify the hazards and who will be harmed, assess the risks, and control the causes of harm.
+The tried and tested approach to stress recommended by the HSE is one that traditional safety managers will recognise: identify the hazards and who will be harmed, assess the risks, and control the causes of harm.

-Whilst yoga classes, counselling phonelines and onsite massage are nice to have, providing these as a first step is the equivalent of providing dust-masks and gardening gloves without considering the types of respiratory or handling hazards people are facing, or whether there is a better way to control the hazards at source.
+Whilst yoga classes, counselling phone lines, and onsite massage are nice to have, providing these as a first step is the equivalent of providing dust-masks and gardening gloves without considering the types of respiratory or handling hazards people are facing, or whether there is a better way to control the hazards at source.